cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletSchedulerCompletelyFair.rst

 processCloudletSubmit
 ^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: @Override public double processCloudletSubmit(CloudletExecutionInfo rcl, double fileTransferTime)
+.. java:method:: @Override public double processCloudletSubmit(CloudletExecution ce, double fileTransferTime)
    :outertype: CloudletSchedulerCompletelyFair

    {@inheritDoc}

    It also sets the initial virtual runtime for the given Cloudlet in order to define how long the Cloudlet has executed yet.
-See \ :java:ref:`computeCloudletInitialVirtualRuntime(CloudletExecutionInfo)`\  for more details.
+See \ :java:ref:`computeCloudletInitialVirtualRuntime(CloudletExecution)`\  for more details.

-   :param rcl: {@inheritDoc}
+   :param ce: {@inheritDoc}
    :param fileTransferTime: {@inheritDoc}

 setLatency